Korijn/keycmd/README.md

 Optionally, you can also set `b64` to `true` to apply base64 encoding to the credential.

+## Advanced example

-## Example configuration for Poetry, npm and docker-compose
+This is an example configuration for Poetry, npm and docker-compose.
+It should inspire you to see the possibilities keycmd provides thanks to its configuration system.

 In this example, I've stored the following configuration in `~/.keycmd`: